IgorKIX/javaScript30DaysChallenge/README.md

 26. This tutorial showed the implementation of a rather complicated but very spectacular drop-down nav. <a href="https://igorkix.github.io/javaScript30DaysChallenge/26 Stripe nav/index.html">Click here!</a>
 27. This tutorial shows what the implementation of the sliding list might look like.
 The user has the option of moving the list by clicking and moving the mouse. <a href="https://igorkix.github.io/javaScript30DaysChallenge/27 Click and drag/index.html">Click here!</a>
 28. In this task, we showed how to place a bar on the page, which changes when a mouse passes over it **  <a href="https://igorkix.github.io/javaScript30DaysChallenge/28 Speed controller/index.html">Click here!</a>
+29. This time the tutorial shows how to make a timer.
+To calculate the remaining time  by a set interval, which allows for proper display and calculation of the remaining time.

 #####*I didn't add the click me button here because so far I'm not sure how to attach audio and video files so that they can be played <br />